Skip to content

 MDC_DOWNLOAD_PATH=~/.mozdata/datasets

-Security note: do not commit .env files to version control, as they contain secrets.
+Do not commit .env files to version control, as they contain secrets.

 Basic Usage